jakedugi/dugan_portfolio/README.md

-# Jacob Dugan – Technical Portfolio for SpaceX
+# Jacob Dugan – Technical Portfolio

 This portfolio showcases selected original work in GPU optimization, geospatial routing, and reinforcement learning.
-All code is authored by me and demonstrates technical depth relevant to a Software Engineering role at SpaceX.
+All code is authored by me and demonstrates technical depth relevant to a Software Engineering role.

 ---